First-Year Curriculum

 Designed for students generally interested in public policy issues as well as for those specializing in tax.
 Focuses on the policies and structures of a well designed tax system; examines the goals, politics, and history of tax reform; and provides an overview of the central policy issues raised by income-based and consumption-based tax systems.

-• LAWE 675 Sales and Leases
+• LAWE 675 Sales And Leases

 Units: 2-3